The Bankrate promise

 What does the home equity loan boom mean for the housing market?

 There is one bright spot, though: If you use a HELOC or home equity loan for housing-related repairs or remodels, the interest can be tax-deductible.
+That can reduce the real cost of your financing.

 Your house is on the line